Theatres and Music Hall records in London

 - We have a large collection of uncatalogued playbills and programmes for London theatres under reference codes SC/GL/PPB and SC/GL/PPC.
 These are arranged by venue rather than performer or performance and date from the late eighteenth century onwards.
 Please contact the team for further information.

-- Prints and photographs relating to theatres and music halls can be found on London Picture Archive.
+- Prints and photographs relating to theatres and music halls can be found on the London Picture Archive.

 4. Books, Journals and Newspapers

-The Gentleman’s Magazine is useful for theatrical gossip and critical reviews of performances and includes a monthly theatrical register which details performances being staged at the London theatres.
-The library holds copies from 1731 to 1868 under shelfmark 66.6 GEN.
+'The Gentleman’s Magazine' is a useful source for theatrical gossip and critical reviews of performances.
+It includes a monthly theatrical register which details performances being staged at London theatres.
+The library holds copies from 1731 to 1868 under the reference '66.6 GEN'.

 Architectural journals such as ‘The Builder’ can contain plans and reports on renovations and alterations to places of public entertainment.
 Many of these journals are indexed on the Royal Institute of British Architects’ RIBA library catalogue.

-- Illustrated Sporting and Dramatic News, 1874-1970
+- 'The Illustrated Sporting and Dramatic News' (covering 1874 to 1970)

 5. Records held elsewhere